spine/spine.site/app/views/docs/ajax.md

 ##Zepto Disclaimer

-*Spines ajax module is not functional with zepto.js because of the reliance on jQuery's Promise model*
+*Spines ajax module is not functional with zepto.js because of the reliance on jQuery's Promise model and its queue.
+Zepto does have a Deffered addon that may work, and there have been attempts to port queue as well.
+Let us know if you get it working*